 Following the collapse of the Whig Party during the 1850s, many Ohioans joined the Republican Party.
 Some of these people opposed the Democratic Party's support for the expansion of slavery.
 Most Ohioans were not abolitionists, but they did not want slavery to expand, principally because they did not want to compete economically with slave owners.
 The Republican Party stated that slavery was morally wrong, but the Republicans Party platform only called for preventing the expansion of slavery into new territories where it did not already exist.

 As the twentieth century progressed, Democrats increasingly supported social programs that sought to aid struggling Americans.
-The Democratic Party increasingly believed that the federal government should do all in its power to assist the American people.
-This belief especially materialized during the Great Depression and President Franklin Delano Roosevelt's New Deal programs.
+The Democratic Party increasingly believed that the federal government should do all in its power to assist the residents of the U.S. This belief especially materialized during the Great Depression and President Franklin Delano Roosevelt's New Deal programs.
 Many Ohioans embraced the Democratic Party because of these new beliefs.
-The Democrats were quite influential in Ohio especially during the 1960s and the 1970s, as Ohioans and other Americans united together behind the Civil Rights Movement and President Lyndon Baines Johnson's Great Society programs.
+The Democrats were quite influential in Ohio especially during the 1960s and the 1970s, as Ohioans and others in the U.S. united together behind the Civil Rights Movement and President Lyndon Johnson’s Great Society programs.